Generating newsletter issues

 Automated drafts

 Use Automations in the sidebar to create drafts on a schedule.
-Pick a ready AI Writer, choose the issue day, lead time, time, timezone, and recurrence, then HeyNews will:
+Pick a ready AI Writer, select one or more Issue Days, choose when to create the drafts, then set the time, timezone, and a cadence from one to four weeks.
+HeyNews will:

 • Select eligible stories with Smart Select